Waiting and walking in line are important school-related skills for kids, but can be challenging for many. Check out these simple tips!

 Keep your voice down.

 Sound familiar?
 If you work in a primary or elementary school, these lines probably echo in your head in your sleep!
-Waiting and walking in line throughout the school building are part of the regular school routine and can present a challenge for many kids who have difficulty controlling their voices, speed, movements, and behavior in the hallways.
+Waiting and walking in line throughout the school building are part of the regular school routine and can present a challenge for many kids who have difficulty with self-regulation and controlling their voices, speed, movements, and behavior in the hallways.

 Skills Kids Need for Waiting and Walking in Line at School